vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The `--tls-cname` option is the minimum option that you must specify when using auto-generated trusted TLS certificates.
 For information about further options that you can specify when using auto-generated trusted certificates, see  the descriptions of the `--tls-ca`, `--certificate-key-size`, and `--organization` options in [Advanced Security Options](#adv-security).

-If you specify a static IP address for the virtual container host on the client network by setting the `--client-network-ip` and `--client-network-gateway` options, `vic-machine create` uses this address as the Common Name when it creates auto-generated trusted certificates.
+If you specify a static IP address for the virtual container host on the client network by setting the `--client-network-ip` option, `vic-machine create` uses this address as the Common Name when it creates auto-generated trusted certificates.
 In this case, you do not need to specify `--tls-cname` or any other authentication options.
 For information about setting a static IP address on a virtual container host, see [Options for Specifying a Static IP Address for the Virtual Container Host Endpoint VM](#static-ip) in Advanced Options.

+You can reuse an existing certificate that was generated for a virtual container host that has been deleted.
+To reuse an existing certificate, specify the same Common Name in the `--tls-cname` option as was used by the deleted virtual container host.
+Reusing certificates allows you to delete and recreate virtual container hosts for which you have already distributed the certificates to container developers.
+If certificates are present that include a different Common Name attribute to the one that you specify in `--tls-cname`, `vic-machine create` fails.

 When you specify the `--tls-cname` option, and potentially other options for auto-generating trusted TLS certificates, `vic-machine create` performs the following actions during the deployment of the virtual container host.

-- Creates a folder with the same name as the virtual container host in the location in which you run `vic-machine create`.
+- Checks for an existing certificate in either a folder with the same name as the virtual container host in the location in which you run `vic-machine create`, or in a location that you specify in the [`--cert-path`](#cert-path) option.
+If a valid certificate exists that includes the same Common Name attribute as the one that you specify in `--tls-cname`, `vic-machine create` reuses it.
+- If a certificate folder does not exist, creates a folder with the same name as the virtual container host, or creates a folder in the location that you specify in the `--cert-path` option.
-- Creates trusted CA, server, and client certificate/key pairs in the newly created folder:
+- If valid certificates do not already exist, `vic-machine create` creates trusted CA, server, and client certificate/key pairs in the certificate folder:
   - `ca.pem`
   - `ca-key.pem`
   - `cert.pem`